 As with so many other aspects, aging causes our serotonin levels to nose dive and inhibits older folks from absorbing what little serotonin they manufacture.

 With these conflicting theories about the connection between Low-T and depression, it’s time to take a look at the research on the topic.

-A 2004 study aimed to clarify the link on the relationship of Low-T and depression and guide medical professionals who have noticed the connection but are unsure as to how to proceed with treatment.
+A 2004 study aimed to clarify the link between the relationship of Low-T and depression.
+Another goal was to give guidance to medical professionals who have noticed the connection but are unsure as to how to proceed with treatment.

 In another study, 200 men who had been referred to an endocrinologist for testosterone deficiency demonstrated symptoms of depression.
 56% of the study participants had been diagnosed with depression or were currently taking antidepressants, or showing severe symptoms of depression.

 The study was led by Dr. Michael Irwig, MD, associate professor of medicine and director of the Center for Andrology at George Washington University, Washington.
 “Over half the men referred for borderline testosterone levels have depression,” Irwig said at the annual meeting of The Endocrine Society.